Buy Curious

 If you've ever thought about purchasing a summer place or investment property in the Hamptons and its environs but couldn't swing the steep price tag, there just might be a way to live the dream—you can buy into a hotel condo or co-op, which are numerous in this area and can be a fraction of the cost of a single-family house.

-Being able to cough up enough money may not be the only consideration, however.
-A vacation investment property can be a lot of work: You need to find renters and maintain the property—not always an easy feat when you don't live nearby.
+Being able to come up with enough money is not the only consideration, however.
+A vacation investment property can require a lot of work: You need to find renters and maintain the property, not always an easy feat when you don't live nearby.

-With a hotel condo or co-op, you essentially own the apartment and you (or anyone who rents your place) can enjoy the hotel's amenities as well as housekeeping and other hotel services and activities.
-A management company will rent the property out for you so you can be as hands-off as possible.
+But with a hotel condo or co-op, you own the apartment, and you (or anyone who rents your place) can enjoy the hotel's amenities as well as housekeeping and other hotel services.
+A management company will rent the property on your behalf so you can be as hands-off as possible.

-[Editor’s Note: A previous version of the article ran in July 2019.
-We are presenting it again here with updated information for May 2023.]
+[Editor's note: A previous version of the article ran in May 2023.
+We are presenting it again here with updated information for April 2025.]

-In this week’s Buy Curious, Florence Costello of Martha Greene Real Estate and James Keogh, Justin Agnello, and Hara Kang, known as the Atlantic Team of Douglas Elliman, tell you everything you need to know about purchasing a place in a condo/co-op hotel in the Hamptons area, including where to find them, how much you’ll be shelling out each month, and if you can expect to see a return on your investment.
+In this week's Buy Curious, Florence Costello of Martha Greene Real Estate and Justin Agnello, Hara Kang, and James Keogh, known as the Atlantic Team of Douglas Elliman, tell you everything you need to know about purchasing a place in a condo/co-op hotel in the Hamptons area, including where to find them, how much you'll be shelling out each month, and if you can expect to see a return on your investment.

 The question:

-I’ve heard that a condo/co-op hotel in the area might be a good option as a low-key investment property but don’t know much about it.
+I've heard that a condo or co-op hotel in the Hamptons might be a good option for a low-key investment property.
 Does that ring true?
 If so, can you tell me more?

 The reality:

-If you want to own an investment property in the Hamptons area, but don’t want to do any of the work typically involved in property ownership, a condo/co-op hotel could definitely work for you.
+If you want to own an investment property in the Hamptons area but don't want to do any of the work typically involved in property ownership, a condo or co-op hotel could definitely work for you.

-You don't need to clean or change the sheets after your renters leave.
-Someone else will be charged with finding new renters so that you can make money on your property when you’re not using it.
-And you’ll be able to sit back, relax, and watch it all unfold from afar.
+The advantages are numerous: Someone else will take care of finding renters, allowing you to earn money on your property when it's not in use.
+You don't need to clean the unit or change the bedding after you or your renters leave.
+And you'll be able to sit back, relax, and watch it all unfold from afar.

-“I can’t think of any cons to doing this,” Costello says.
+"I can't think of any cons to doing this," Costello said.

 What are the sought-after condo/co-op hotels?

-Montauk Manor (which Costello represents) is a very desirable destination in Montauk, according to the Atlantic Team.
-The views are phenomenal, the staff and management is world-class, and the overall ambiance is delightful, they say.
-Amenities include indoor and outdoor pools, a day spa, an exercise room, tennis courts, an Italian restaurant, a driving range, and a putting green.
+Montauk Manor (which Costello represents) is a highly desirable destination in Montauk, according to the Atlantic Team.
+The views are phenomenal, the staff and management are world-class, and the overall ambiance is delightful, they said.
+Amenities include indoor and outdoor pools, a day spa, an exercise room, tennis courts, an Italian restaurant, a driving range, a putting green, outdoor yoga classes, and electric vehicle charging stations.

 Also in Montauk is The Surf Club, which offers rare one- and two-bedroom duplexes with ocean views.
-The club has a heated outdoor pool, fitness center, direct beach access, free parking, outdoor movie nights, and yoga and Pilates classes.
+The club has a heated outdoor pool, fitness center, direct beach access, free parking, outdoor movie nights, yoga and Pilates classes, and concierge services.

-The Beach Plum Resort, another Montauk locale, also offers direct beach access, as well as a heated pool, complimentary wifi, and barbecue grills.
-There are even play areas for kids, making it a great option for families.
+The Beach Plum Resort, another Montauk locale, offers direct beach access, a heated pool, complimentary wifi, and outdoor grills.
+There are even play areas for kids, making it an excellent option for families.

-Direct beach address, a heated pool, sauna, fitness room, and tennis courts are on deck at The Beachcomber Resort at Montauk.
+Direct beach address, a heated pool, sauna, fitness room, and tennis courts are on deck at The Beachcomber Resort at Montauk, a seasonal community that is open from April 25 through the end of October (exact dates subject to change).

 Another popular spot in Amagansett is The Ocean Dunes, an oceanfront co-op resort with a heated outdoor pool and private beach access.